• Skip to primary navigation

 • Make or use a store-bought gluten free pie crust. (*See note) Preheat your oven to 350º F.

-• Add the butter and vanilla and keep whisking.
-Turn the stove off and move the pan to a cool burner to allow it to cool for 15 minutes
+• Add the butter and vanilla and keep whisking for 1 minute.
+Turn the stove off and move the pan to a cool burner to allow it to cool for 15 minutes.
+Whisk and make sure the mixture is thick.

 • Slice 3 bananas (the fourth banana is for the top of the pie).
 Layer the banana slices in the pie crust.

-• Pour the pudding mixture over the bananas and bake at 350 degrees F for 15 minutes.
+• Pour the pudding mixture over the bananas.

-• Remove the pie and put it into the refrigerator to cool for 3 hours.
+• Cover with plastic wrap and put the pie into the refrigerator to cool for 3 hours.

 • Add a layer of whipped cream on top and decorate with the remaining sliced bananas.